MoElsherbiny/C-language-fundamental/README.md

-# Exercise One
+# Exercise two

-* print your name in two lines
+* print your name and age and gender in three lines

- - a hint to print in two lines is using \n after the content or name
+ - a hint to print in three lines is using \n after the content or name
  - don't forget to use ;  and return 0;

 ## expected  output
   ```
-Mohamed
-Elsherbiny
+Name : Mohamed Elsherbiny
+Age : 28 years old
+Gender : male
   ```